Hummus Ma Lahma: Hummus with Meat

 Ingredients

-- 1 lb (450 g) Ground beef (lean)
+- 1 lb (450 g) Ground beef lean

-- 1 tablespoon Olive oil
+- 1 tbsp Olive oil

 - ½ cup Chopped onions

-- 1 small Garlic (sliced)
+- 1 small Garlic sliced

-- 1 teaspoon Ground ginger
+- 1 tsp Ground ginger

-- 1 teaspoon Ground Cumin
+- 1 tsp Ground Cumin

 - ½ cup Chopped parsley

-- 2 tablespoon Lemon juice
+- 2 tbsp Lemon juice

-- ½ teaspoon Salt
+- ½ tsp Salt

-- ½ teaspoon Pepper
+- ½ tsp Pepper

-- 1½ cups (246 g) Chickpeas ((1 x 15 oz can))
+- 1½ cups (246 g) Chickpeas (1 x 15 oz can)

 - ¼ cup (¼ cup) Reserved liquid from the chickpeas

-- 3 tablespoon Tahini paste
+- 3 tbsp Tahini paste

-- 1 clove Garlic (minced)
+- 1 clove Garlic minced

-- 2 tablespoon Lemon juice
+- 2 tbsp Lemon juice

-- ½ teaspoon Salt
+- ½ tsp Salt

-- ¼ teaspoon White pepper
+- ¼ tsp White pepper

-- 4 tablespoon (0.25 cups) Olive oil
+- 4 tbsp (0.25 cups) Olive oil

-- ¼ cup Tahini sauce ((optional))
+- ¼ cup (60 g) Tahini sauce (optional)

-- 1 tbsp Olive oil ((optional))
+- 1 tbsp Olive oil (optional)

-- 1 tablespoon Chopped parsley
+- 1 tbsp Chopped parsley

 - Heat oil in a skillet over medium heat.
 Sauté the onions and garlic until the onions are translucent.

-- Then, add the spices (ground ginger, cumin, paprika).
+- Then, add the spices (ground ginger, cumin, and paprika).
 Season with salt and pepper.
 Add the chopped parsley and lemon juice.

 - Taste and adjust seasoning.
-Add more salt, pepper or lemon juice as necessary.
+Add more salt, pepper, or lemon juice as necessary.

-- You can make one large platter or a few individual servings as I have done in the video.
+- You can make one large platter or a few individual servings, as I have done in the video.

-- Spoon the ground beef carefully leaving some space in the center for the tahini or olive oil.
+- Spoon the ground beef carefully, leaving some space in the center for the tahini or olive oil.
 Add some tahini sauce in the center and drizzle some olive oil on top.

 - Garnish with fresh chopped parley.